M8rL-Qb6t/Tool-Ddos---by-G.H.G.K-/README.md

 # Tool-Ddos---by-G.H.G.K-
 Create by G.H.G.K team
- This tool Not using to attack other
+ This tool Not using to attack other website without promise!!!!!!!!!!!!!!!!